Across Mexico to the US border

 I said, “Do I look like the kind of guy that would hit a woman?!”

-In that heavy Texas drawl, she answered, “You’re a man, ain’t you?”
+She answered in that heavy Texas drawl, “You’re a man, ain’t you?”

 Then Donna said, looking over at the truckers who had turned to watch our responses, “No, I got head-on sideswiped by an 18-wheeler!
 He was reading his logbook.”

-She went back to the counter passing by their booth to report what Donna had said, after which they turned back around and quickly finished their coffee and left.
+She returned to the counter, passing by their booth to report what Donna had said, after which they turned back around, quickly finished their coffee, and left.

 After breakfast, we drove on to Maryland, but Donna had a very difficult time, flinching if the van was too close to the side or anywhere near traffic cones.
 The trauma was deep.
 This took a long time to heal enough to be tolerable.

 2 thoughts on “(17) A Really Long Drive”